pnuu/fmiopendata/README.md

 #     datetime.datetime(2020, 7, 7, 20, 0)]
 ```

-The second level has the data vertical levels, here the earliest time step is shown:
+The second level of the dictionary has the data vertical levels, here the earliest time step is shown:

 ```python
 earliest_step = min(valid_times)